Sustainability - Environmental - Greenhouse Gas Emissions - www.ussteel.com

 Reducing our greenhouse gas emissions is key to becoming a sustainable steel producer.

-We are working to achieve a 20% reduction in GHG emissions intensity (Scope 1 plus Scope 2) by 2030, measuring against a 2018 baseline.
-We are committed to annual public reporting on progress against these goals, as well as measures being implemented to achieve them.
+Along with strategic projects and partnerships across all our facilities, we continue to advance towards our GHG emissions reduction goals.
+We are committed to annual public reporting on progress against our GHG emissions reduction goals, as well as the measures being implemented to achieve them.

 As we move full speed ahead toward reaching this target, we are focusing on process optimization as well as on the incorporation of EAFs into our footprint.
 Our greenhouse gas emission target reflects our continued commitment to improvement in production efficiency and the manufacture of products that are environmentally friendly.